acceldata-io/odpdocumentation/Set-Up-the-Ambari-Server.md

        name, and password.\
     e.
 To use an existing MySQL/MariaDB database, and select your own database name, user name, and password for that database, enter **3**.
 Select the database you want to use and provide any information requested at the prompts, including host name, port, database name, user name, and password.
+    f.
+To use an existing PostgreSQL database, and select your own database name, user name, and password for that database, enter **4**.
+Select the database you want to use and provide any information requested at the prompts, including host name, port, database name, user name, and password.

+8. At **Proceed with configuring remote database connection properties [y/n]** choose **y**.

+The setup is completed.

+If your host accesses the Internet through a proxy server, you must configure Ambari Server to use this proxy server.